2-step verification is available for all license types on Wrike Enterprise accounts.

 - Click “Save changes”.
 5

 Once 2-step verification is turned on for everyone, all current account members will receive an email about it.
 New members who join the account are prompted to configure 2-step verification when they confirm their invitations.

 If you would like to use 2-step verification with a different mobile device, you can reconfigure your settings.
 We recommend installing an authenticator app on your new phone before reconfiguring your 2-step verification settings.

-- Click your profile image in the upper right-hand corner of the Wrike Workspace.
+- Click your profile image in the Workspace's upper right-hand corner.

-- Click “Configure” under the heading “2-step verification”.
+- Click “Reconfigure” under the heading “Two Step verification”.

 - Click “Reconfigure” on the pop-up which appears.